 Preparing the Pratima of Maa Durga

 Most of the Idols of these Bonedi Barir Durga Puja are made inside the premises of the mansion or even in the Thakur Dalan, the area where the Idol is established and the Puja is performed.
-The best craftsman and artists were invited to create the Pratima of Maa Durga.
+The best craftsmen and artists were invited to create the Pratima of Maa Durga.
 This tradition is maintained even today as the families invite the artists and dhaakis from the same families with whom the first Puja was started hundreds of years ago.

-Sovabazar Rajbari introduced this way of decorating the idols or protimas of Maa Durga and her children Ganesha, Karthik, Lakshmi and Saraswati using the daker saaj.
+Sovabazar Rajbari introduced this way of decorating the idols or protimas of Maa Durga and her children Ganesha, Karthik, Lakshmi, and Saraswati using the daker saaj.

-All the various activities related to the five days worship of Maa Durga are prepared by the ladies of the house.
+All the various activities related to the five-day worship of Maa Durga are prepared by the ladies of the house.
 It is also a great occasion for a family get-together.
 In some families, members fly from abroad just to come together to attend their Barir puja and meet their loved ones.

-Most of these Pujas are more than 200 or 300 plus years old.
+Most of these Pujas are more than 200 or 300 years old.
 These pujas are handed over generations from one son to another and to retain the family’s pride and tradition they are performed with great dedication by the present generation.

-A visit to these Bonedi Barirs will take you down through the memory lane of the bygone eras of Kolkata during the colonial rule and give you a glimpse of their opulent lifestyles.
+A visit to these Bonedi Barirs will take you down through the memory lane of the bygone eras of Kolkata during colonial rule and give you a glimpse of their opulent lifestyles.